ai-mbl/example-project/README.md

 5. Run `git commit -m "<your commit message>"` to save your staged changes.
 Write a short message describing the changes you made in this commit.
 6. `git push` to share the new commit with the remote repository

+### Commit messages

+Your commit messages serve as a record of your changes and though process behind them.
+Future you always benefits from good commit messages!
+Read more [here](https://cbea.ms/git-commit/) about how to write good commit messages.

+### Branching

 When you are working in a group, each group member will usually develop code on their own branch.
 When a feature is complete, the branch can be merged into the `main` branch to share the changes with the rest of the group.
 To create a new branch run `git checkout -b <branch-name>`.
 Your branch name can describe the feature you are working on and include your username to identify the branch.
 For example, `username/metrics` or `username/dataloader`.

 ### What files can you track with git

 Git is intended to be used to track relatively small text files.
 You should never add data or models to your git repository!
 Most repositories will include a `.gitignore` file with includes a list of file patterns that git should exclude from tracking, such as `*.zarr`, `*.tiff`, etc.

+### Learn more about git

+Your TAs are happy to answer questions about and help resolve problems with git during the course.
+You can learn more about git on your own through the following resources:

+- [Learn Git Branching](https://learngitbranching.js.org/): An interactive visual website that teaches you how to use git.
+- [`git gud`](https://github.com/benthayer/git-gud): An interactive CLI tool that features a progression of levels that teach you git skills.

 ## Specifying your environment